 According to the Indian Food Services Report (2016), the restaurant industry in India is worth approximately 3 lakh crore and is estimated to reach 5 lakh crore by 2021.
 A lucrative industry, it contributes 2.1 percent to the country’s Gross Domestic Product (GDP).
 With a growth of 7.7 percent, it scores high on employability as it is expected to create5.8 million direct jobs.
 However, one shouldn’t let the picture of profitability cloud the legal obligations to be undertaken as a single fallacy can cost you your dream.
-The licenses and the registrations are legal requirements that one needs to fulfill.
-Failure to do so have legal repercussions one would rather avoid.
-This article covers the licenses/certificates required to start a restaurant in India.
+The licenses required for restaurants and the registrations are legal requirements that one needs to fulfill.
+Failure to do so has legal repercussions one would rather avoid.
+This article covers the licenses required to open a restaurant in India.

-If you are looking to obtain a FSSAI license for your food product, simply send us your requirements and we will help you understand the document requirements, pricing estimates and time required in obtaining a FSSAI license.
+If you are looking to obtain a FSSAI license required to open a restaurant in India or any food product, simply send us your requirements and we will help you understand the document requirements, pricing estimates and time required in obtaining a FSSAI license.
 Over the last 2 years, our lawyers have helped more than 100 businesses obtain FSSAI licenses.

 Don’t you love when your favourite song plays in the restaurant?
 Well, restaurant owners need a license for that too!
 Under the Copyright Act of 1957, those who play pre-recorded music in non-private, commercial or non- commercial establishments without a license issued by Phonographic Performance Limited will have to face legal penalties.

-For more information about the license and the registration process visit here.
+For more information about the license required for restaurants and the registration process visit here.

 Restaurants have the duty to protect their customers be it from food products of substandard quality or hazards such as fire.
-A restaurant needs to register for a No Objection Certificate or NOC from the State Fire Department before the commencement of the building’s construction.
+A restaurant needs to register for a No Objection Certificate or NOC from the State Fire Department before the commencement of the building’s construction as a Fire license for restaurant.
 Applications can be found online on the state government websites.
 Once the application is submitted an inspection would be conducted for the grant of NOC.

 Health and safety of the customer is not the only duty of restaurants.
 They are legally and morally bound to do their share in protecting Mother Earth.
 Restaurants are also expected to apply for the Certificate of Environment Clearance (CEC).